alivos7/alivos7/README.md

 ### Hi there 👋
-### :snowflake: My Name is Thohir a.k.a Alivos :snowflake:
+### :snowflake: My Name is Kiky Reed, a.k.a Alivos :snowflake:

 ### 🔭 I’m currently working on, Let's just say unemployment has many styles 😂